nobbennob/nobi-pytezos/README.md

 ## Installation

-Make sure you have Python 3.8+ installed and set as default in the system.
+Make sure you have Python 3.8 to 3.11 installed and set as default in the system.

 You also need to install cryptographic packages before installing the library/building the project: